Uri Geller’s Column in the Mirror1a

 I hope you found all the presents you wanted around your tree – and not too many of the ones you didn’t want!

-Here’s my festive gift to you, a little something to take with you into the New Year – advice about what to do with menorahunwanted presents.
+Here’s my festive gift to you, a little something to take with you into the New Year – advice about what to do with unwanted presents.
 I’m not talking about the bath salts and the Simpsons socks.
 I mean the emotions and stress that other people dump in your lap.

 It happens all the year round, of course, but at this time of year, when the shops are crammed with bargain-hunters, and the roads are jammed with harassed families, you are most likely to receive just the kind of gifts you don’t want: anger, guilt and anxiety.